icarogabryel/rest-rfid-authorization/README.md

-# Simple To-Do REST API
+# RFID Authorization REST API

-This is a simple RESTful API for managing a to-do list to study single app Django project structure.
+This is a simple RESTful API for managing RFID authorization to study single app Django project structure.